 Application Process - Dietetic Internship

 Interviews are not a part of the WMU Dietetic Internship admissions process, so applicants should not be discouraged if they are not contacted.
-Those wanting to schedule an informational interview may do so by contacting the Director, Caroline Webber, at
+Those wanting to schedule an informational interview may do so by contacting making contact with the staff below.

 Admissions requirements: The following are required for admission to the program: